Changissnz/nu_merchant_principal/README.md

 gainful if they are not required to explain any further.
-What makes risk-dumping so impactful, other than its affinity for application on zero-sum variables, is that it cannot be categorized as a group-extrinsic outflow, at least according to the collective agreement of what the group is by the sentient participants.
+What makes risk-dumping so impactful, other than its affinity for application on zero-sum variables, is that it cannot be unequivocally categorized as a group-extrinsic outflow, at least according to the collective agreement of what the group is by the sentient participants.
 And by the lack of categorization, any alliance's usage of risk-dumping techniques, usually resting on mathematical principles for profiting of sorts, cannot